 c.
 A specimen should be collected by using a sterile cotton swab or collection needles

 d.
-A specimen should be collected after the start of antibiotic therapy
+A specimen should be collected only after the start of antibiotic therapy

-2) Which of the following is the correct volume size of blood specimen taken for the routine laboratory diagnosis of the infection and the identification of the possible pathogen?
+2) Which of the following is the correct volume size of blood specimen taken from the adult patient for the routine laboratory diagnosis of the infection and the identification of the possible pathogen?

 a.
 1 ml

 b.
 10 ml

 3) Which of the following specimens are appropriate clinical specimens and are commonly used for the proper diagnosis of Salmonellosis?

 4) Which of the following specimen collection procedure can give accurate results for the laboratory diagnosis of Tuberculosis?

 a.
 Throat swab specimen each morning for 3 consecutive days

 b.
 Sputum specimen each morning for 3 consecutive days